lucperkins/grpc-gradle/README.md

 # grpc-gradle

-This is basic project template for people wanting to use the [Gradle](http://gradle.org/) build tool with Google's [gRPC](http://www.grpc.io/) framework.
+This is a basic project template for people wanting to use the [Gradle](http://gradle.org/) build tool with Google's [gRPC](http://www.grpc.io/) framework.